robcamer/event-processor-app-seed/README.md

 1. Use this repo as a template in the new seed repo creation
 2. In project root directory, run `grep -nr "TODO" ./` to preview all files that require action
 3. Update projects to use the specific project info instead of placeholder, general items are
-   1. Add application files under `/App` and `/test/App.Test`
-   2. Update required secrets under `.env.example`
-   3. Update docs such as README, SUPPORT with service specific info
-   4. Update pipeline files `.gitlab-ci.yml` and `/github/github.action.yml` to build, test, and push on both platforms
+   1. Update pipeline files `.gitlab-ci.yml` and `/github/github.action.yml` to build, test, and push on both platforms
 4. Run step 2 again to ensure no more updates are left
 5. Remove this top section when done

-# TODO PROJECT_NAME App Seed
+# EventProcessor App Seed

 This is an application seed that is part of the general Network Observability solution consisting of containerized .NET application development with cloud-native capabilities.